-IN QUEUE: overall number of conversations in the queue, including actionable and not actionable.
-A not actionable conversation is one that is still open but awaiting a consumer reply.
+IN QUEUE: the overall number of conversations in the queue, including actionable and not actionable.
+A not actionable conversation is still open but awaiting a consumer reply.
 Only the actionable conversations are routed to agents.

 CSAT: displays the customer satisfaction score based on the Post Conversation Surveys that were completed in the last 12 hours.

 To view the shortcuts available in the Agent Workspace, see this link.

 When you start your shift, you should change your status to online to start receiving messages.
 To change your status, click on your image in the bottom left corner to open the drop-down status menu and select Online.
 Once you do that, conversations from the queue will be assigned to you based on their priority.
 If there are already existing conversations in your queue, you will see them here, in the My Conversations list.

 Warm-up: staggered incoming conversations at the beginning of your shift